Lusia Harris: Personal life and death

-Harris died at a therapy facility in Mound Bayou, Mississippi, on January 18, 2022, less than a month before her 67th birthday.
+Harris died at a therapy facility in Mound Bayou, Mississippi, on January 18, 2022, at age 66.

 Legacy

 For her achievements and contributions to the Delta State University, Harris was inducted to the Delta State's Hall of Fame in 1983.
 In 1992, she became the first African-American woman inducted in the Naismith Memorial Basketball Hall of Fame.
 In 1999, Harris, along with her college coach, Margaret Wade, and her teammates in the national team, Nancy Lieberman, Ann Meyers and Pat Head, were among the 26 inaugural inductees to the Women's Basketball Hall of Fame.
 She has also been named to the International Women's Sports Hall of Fame.

 The Queen of Basketball, a film about Harris, won the 2022 Academy Award for Best Documentary (Short Subject); it was produced and directed by Canadian filmmaker Ben Proudfoot, with Shaquille O'Neal and Stephen Curry as executive producers.
 It was released June 10, 2021, seven months before her death.